ietf-wg-cellar/matroska-specification/cellar-codec/codec_specs.md

 Description: The audio bit depth **MUST** be read and set from the `BitDepth` element (32 bits in most cases).
 The floats are stored as defined in [@!IEEE.754] and in little-endian order.
+Although [@!IEEE.754] supports "Not a Number" ("NaN") values, if these values are present, the player behavior is unspecified and unpredictable.

 Initialization: none